wp-plugins/wp-simple-firewall/readme.txt

 Tags: WordPress Firewall, protection, whitelist, blacklist, two-factor authentication, GASP, comment spam, automatic updates Requires at least: 3.2.0
 Tested up to: 3.7
-Stable tag: 1.9.0
+Stable tag: 1.9.1

-WordPress Simple Firewall and Login Protection.
+Complete and Simple WordPress Security.
+Unrestricted, with no premium features.

 == Description ==

+The WordPress Simple Firewall is the only WordPress security plugin that *protects itself* - this plugin will prevent access to itself so that unauthorized users can't deactivate or screw with your security settings.

 A basic intro to all the features: